Volga Se Ganga

 Volga Se Ganga (वोल्गा से गंगा, English: From Volga to Ganga) is a 1943 collection of 20 historical fiction short-stories by scholar and travelogue writer Rahul Sankrityayan.
-The stories collectively trace the migration of Indo-Iranian peoples from the Eurasian steppes to regions around the Volga; and their subsequent spread to the Indo-Gangetic plains of the Indian subcontinent, while covering the lives of individuals living through different periods in history.
+The stories collectively trace the migration of Indo-Iranian peoples from the Eurasian steppes to regions around the Volga; and their subsequent spread to the Indo-Gangetic Plain of the Indian subcontinent, while covering the lives of individuals living through different periods in history.
 The book begins in 6000 BC and ends in 1942, the year when Mahatma Gandhi, started the Quit India Movement.

 Publication history and translations

 Sanskritayan wrote his debut novel Jine Ke Liye in 1938.
 Meanwhile, in 1941-42 he was inspired by the historical stories of Bhagawat Sharan Upadhyay.
 Later, he wrote 20 short stories while imprisoned in Hazaribagh Central Jail for taking part in the struggle for Indian independence.
 These stories were first published in a collection in 1943.
 This book is now considered a classic in history of Indian literature.

 It has been translated into many languages, including Nepali, Assamese, Marathi, Bengali, English, Kannada, Tamil, Malayalam, Telugu, Punjabi, where it ran into several editions, besides foreign languages, such as Russian, Czech, Polish, Chinese, and many more.
 The first Bengali translation was published in 1954.The first Tamil translation was published in 1949 by Kanna Muthaiyyah.